Perry Kass's Golf Statistics

 What's in Perry Kass's Golf Bag

 Many years ago I found a Red Dot book that showed all the public courses in Southern California - at the time I had just started to break 100 regularly.
 I set myself a quest to play every public course in LA, Ventura, Riverside and Orange County and to break 100 on all of them.
-I'm to the point in this quest where the courses left are too expensive, too hard, or too far away (often all three) for me to rush out to check the remaining courses off - but I still love the thrill of teeing off on a course I've never played.
+I've basically finished this quest and now try and play private courses in the same areas as well as new courses elsewhere.
+I'd also like to find a regular group to play with.

 Perry Kass's Latest Blog Entries